Slow Cooker Chicken w/ Cherry Tomatoes & Basil

 Chicken breasts: I used boneless skinless chicken breasts but you could also use boneless skinless chicken thighs if you prefer.
 Both work great in this recipe.
 If you want to use frozen chicken, be sure to fully thaw it first before adding it to your slow cooker.

-Tomatoes: Fresh cherry tomatoes or Roma tomatoes both work great in this recipe.
+Tomatoes: Fresh cherry tomatoes but diced Roma tomatoes will also work.

-Garlic: In keeping with the bruschetta inspiration and since we’re using so few ingredients, I used fresh garlic cloves for this recipe.
-But you could use granulated garlic powder in its place if you prefer.
+Garlic: In keeping with the bruschetta inspiration and since we’re using so few ingredients, I recommend using fresh garlic cloves for this recipe.

 Balsamic vinegar: The dark balsamic vinegar brings some subtle sweetness and a tangy flavor to this dish.
 It pairs beautifully with the natural acidity of the fresh tomatoes and really helps tie all the ingredients together.